hnguyentran03/hollow_knight_bot/README.md

 The project has two halves:

 - **`mod/`** — a C# game mod (HKRLBot) that runs inside Hollow Knight.
 It exposes a TCP bridge that accepts button actions, holds them for one 67&nbsp;ms tick, samples the game state (Knight + Hornet positions, velocities, HP, SOUL, Hornet's FSM state), and sends it back.
 It also drives all episode resets itself: from a fresh boot it can walk through the title menu, stand up from the Hall of Gods bench, run to the Hornet statue, and start the fight — no human input needed.
-- **`trainer/`** — a Python package (`hkrl`) exposing the mod as a Gymnasium environment, plus scripts for training (Stable-Baselines3 PPO), replaying checkpoints, and smoke-testing with a random agent.
+- **`trainer/`** — a Python package (`hkrl`) exposing the mod as a Gymnasium environment, plus scripts for training (RecurrentPPO from sb3-contrib), replaying checkpoints, and smoke-testing with a random agent.

 ## How it works